 Chuck roast is commonly used for braised dishes like pot roast, beef stew, and is also a good choice for beef kebabs.
 But if you haven't tried a chuck roast smoked, you're missing out!
 This cut of beef is rich and flavorful and gets almost fall apart tender during a long slow smoke.

 Smoked beef chuck roast is sometimes called the poor man's brisket because it has a similar beefy flavor and tends to be a little cheaper cut.
-They're both hard working muscles that benefit from long slow cooks.
+They're both hard-working muscles, and they both come from the front portion of the cow.

-The primal chuck comes from the shoulder area of the cow.
-The large primal chuck is broken down into several smaller cuts, one being the chuck roast.
+The primal chuck comes from the shoulder area of the cow and is broken down into several smaller cuts, one being the chuck roast.
 An average chuck roast is around 5 pounds.
-The meat has more connective tissue than brisket and also is a well marbled cut.
+Like brisket, it's also a well-marbled cut but it typically has more connective tissue.

-When choosing your chuck roast, look for a 4 to 5 pound cut that is a dark red color and avoid brown or grey colored roasts.
+When choosing your chuck roast, look for a 4 to 5 pound cut that is a dark red color and avoid brown or grey roasts.
+Chuck roast is usually an even thickness but look for a cut with regular shape.

-The meat should be well marbled to provide moisture and flavor while cooking.
-There will typically be a large fat pocket in chuck roast between the muscles, but avoid overly fatty cuts.
+The meat should be well-marbled to provide moisture and flavor while cooking.
+There will typically be some large fat pockets in the chuck roast between the muscles, but avoid overly fatty cuts.

-When smoking chuck roast I recommend to keep it simple with your seasoning and use a Texas style barbecue rub.
-This seasoning blend consists of Kosher salt, coarse ground black pepper, and a little garlic powder and lets the beefy flavor really shine through.
+When smoking chuck roast, I recommend keeping it simple with your seasoning.
+I use a Texas-style brisket rub that consists of Kosher salt, coarse ground black pepper, and a little garlic powder.
+This lets the beefy flavor really shine through.

 Chili powder is also a nice addition if you want a more spice in your smoked beef.

 It's always important to smoke meats to temperature rather than time.
 I recommend a temperature of around 205°F for smoked chuck roast.
-For an average sized roast this will be in the neighborhood of 7-8 hours.
+For an average 4 to 5 pound chuck roast, this will be around 7-8 hours.

 The rich beefy flavor of chuck roast pairs really well with most classic barbecue side dishes.
 Two of my favorites are my bacon mac and cheese and southern style green beans.
 My Instant Pot Baked Beans are a great option too!